 Subsequently, Malta and Cyprus provided soil samples even though the main LUCAS survey was not carried out on their territories.
 Cyprus has adapted the sampling methodology of LUCAS-Topsoil for (the southern part of the island) while Malta adjusted its national sampling grid to correspond to the LUCAS standards.
 Bulgaria and Romania have been sampled in 2012.
 However, the analysis is ongoing and the results are not included in this data collection.
 The final database contains 19,967 geo-referenced samples distributed in 25 countries.
-The data are freely available and can be downloaded after prior registration from the Data section.
+The data are freely available and can be downloaded after prior registration through the Request Form..

 The report "LUCAS Topsoil Survey: methodology, data and results" provides a detailed insight to the design and methodology of the data collection and laboratory analysis.